 Note: Columbia University is excluded from this list because it does not release data for early action/early decision acceptance rates.

-Early Decision and Restrictive Early Action also proves your interest in that university.
+- Early decision and restrictive early action also prove your interest in that university.

 Drawbacks to Applying Early